altoiddealer/ad_discordbot/README.md

     - The directory '/internal/' which contains persistent settings (not intended to be modified by users) is no longer part of the bot package.
 Instead, '/internal/' and its contents are created dynamically if missing.
     - User settings are now present in a '/settings_templates/' which will be automatically copied into the root directory, if not done manually by users.
-This allows the bot to be easily updated with conflicts due to modified files.
+This allows the bot to be easily updated without conflicts due to modified files.

   ---